GuduleLapointe/2do-aggregator/README.md

 _Why outside the website directory?
 This is a script intended to be run from terminal or via a cron job, there is no point allowing random users or bots to run it from outside and risk overloading the server._

-- Copy config/ical.gfg.example and adjust to your need.
+Copy config/ical.gfg.example and add your calendar sources.
   ```bash
   cp config/ical.cfg.example config/ical.cfg
   ```